AI Candidate Scoring Explained: How Match Scores Actually Work

 Why Explainability Is the Most Important Feature

 Here is a scenario every recruiter has experienced: the ATS shows a candidate with an 82% match score.
 What does that mean?
 Is it 82% because they have 82% of the required skills?
 Because their experience level is right but their industry is wrong?
 Because they are a near-perfect match on everything except location?
+Without explainability, a match score is just a number — and recruiters learn very quickly to ignore numbers they cannot interpret.

 Explainable scoring breaks the overall score into visible factors.
 You see that a candidate scored: